NBA Rumors: Isaiah Thomas’ Real Health Status Revealed By Hip Surgeon, Per ‘UPI’

-After spending the most of the 2017-18 NBA season with injuries, Isaiah Thomas failed to receive the “Brink’s truck” he ordered one year ago.
+After spending most of the 2017-18 NBA season with injuries, Isaiah Thomas failed to receive the “Brink’s truck” he ordered one year ago.
 Instead, the 29-year-old point guard signed a one-year, $2 million deal with the Denver Nuggets in free agency.
 Thomas, who proclaimed that he is pain-free, is expected to use the 2018-19 NBA season to prove that he is 100 percent recovered and can return to his All-Star form.

-Before suffering a hip injury during his final year with the Boston Celtics, Isaiah Thomas was a top candidate for the Most Valuable Player award after averaging 28.9 points and 5.6 assists on 46.3 percent shooting from the field and 37.9 percent from beyond the arc.
+Before suffering a hip injury during his final year with the Boston Celtics, Isaiah Thomas was a top candidate for the Most Valuable Player award after averaging 28.9 points and 5.6 assists on 46.3 percent shooting from the field, and 37.9 percent from beyond the arc.
 Showing the same performance next season will undeniably help Thomas have a huge payday in the summer of 2019.
-However, according to Alex Butler of UPI, Dr. Derek Ochiai, a leading board-certified hip arthroscopic surgeon and sports medicine expert, revealed Thomas will be having “lingering issues” despite having a surgery.
+However, according to Alex Butler of UPI, Dr. Derek Ochiai, a leading board-certified hip arthroscopic surgeon and sports medicine expert, revealed Thomas will have “lingering issues,” despite having surgery.

 “When you deal with that type of hip injury for years, the issue isn’t whether you can repair your labrum or reshape the bone that’s causing the problem to begin with… the problem is that you start getting gliding cartilage damage,” Ochiai said.
 “Gliding cartilage damage, when that becomes severe, is arthritis.
-So the longer someone kinda plays through a hip, especially if its symptomatic for them and they can play through it, the more likely they are to start getting early arthritis.”
+So the longer someone kinda plays through a hip, especially if it’s symptomatic for them and they can play through it, the more likely they are to start getting early arthritis.”

 Can you really feel sorry for a guy who just made $2 million?
 You can when it's former Husky Isaiah Thomas, who could have been making $150 million, writes @Matt_Calkins https://t.co/NhxlRqoYvr